Peggypei98/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

-Upgraded version of my clock:
+Upgraded version of my clock (Code): https://github.com/Peggypei98/Interactive-Lab-Hub/blob/50ae802a021032c1c1b8510b4a213c2bb703d35e/Lab%202/screen_clock_final.py
-https://github.com/Peggypei98/Interactive-Lab-Hub/blob/50ae802a021032c1c1b8510b4a213c2bb703d35e/Lab%202/screen_clock_final.py

-Description of my design:
+__Description of my design:__

-Basic display:
+- Basic display:

 Date MM/DD/YYYY WEEK

 Time HH:MM:SS

-The color will change every 6 hours
+- The color will change every 6 hours

-Quotes will in different time range:
+- Quotes will in different time range:

 0am-6am: Sweet Dream!